How weight loss injections work to reset your metabolism

 How to access weight loss treatment

-After chatting with a healthcare professional or a Juniper doctor, you may be advised to try injections for weight loss.
-These injections will be prescribed alongside behavioural and lifestyle changes — such as making long-term shifts with your diet and adding more physical activity into your day).
+After chatting with a healthcare professional, you may be advised to try injections for weight loss, alongside behavioural and lifestyle changes — such as making long-term shifts with your diet and adding more physical activity into your day.

 How are weight loss injections administered?

-Each pen is pre-filled with your medication that needs to be administered once per day for the duration of your treatment.
-And, when you're done, you simply dispose of the pen in a sharps container.
+Each pen is pre-filled with your medication that needs to be administered for the duration of your treatment.
+When you're done, simply dispose of the pen in a sharps container or a sturdy screw-top and puncture-resistant plastic container.

 The medication should be injected into the subcutaneous (fatty) layer under the skin, such as your upper thigh, upper arm or abdomen, and rotated regularly.
 The medication is administered via injection because it is protein-based.
 If taken orally, it would be quickly broken down by your digestive system, making it ineffective.

-If you have any issues with self-administering the injection, be sure to check in with your Juniper doctor and they will be able to provide you with tips on this.
+If you have any issues with self-administering the injection, be sure to check in with your health practitioner and they will be able to provide you with tips on this.

 What is the name of the medication?

-It's a safe and effective treatment that GPs across Australia happily prescribe to patients wanting to lose weight (along with a range of lifestyle changes).
+What we can say, is they are safe and effective treatments that GPs across Australia happily recommend to patients wanting to lose weight, along with implementing health lifestyle changes.

 How long should you use weight loss injections?